Kai-E-Yang/QSL/README.md

 - Chloe Wilkins 2023@newcastle fixed bugs in the test field generation.

+- v9.5 K.Y.
+May/2024@IFA.
+Optimize the QSL_sphere code, the code runs 10-30 times faster than old version.

 ## How to use it
 1, compile the program by using the makefile
 ```